The Antichrist (book): The Holy Lie and belief

 Lying, or not wanting to see as one sees, is a trait of those who are devoted to a party or faction.
-Lying is used by all priests, be they pagan, Jewish, or Christian:[T]he right to lie and the shrewd dodge of 'revelation' belong to the general priestly type....
-The 'law,' the 'will of God,' the 'holy book,' and 'inspiration'—all these things are merely words for the conditions under which the priest comes to power and with which he maintains his power...
-Christianity's lies are not holy.
-They serve "[o]nly bad ends...: the poisoning, the calumniation, the denial of life, the despising of the body, the degradation and self-contamination of man by the concept of sin."
-Contrarily, unlike any Bible, the Hindu 'Code of Manu'—or, manusmriti—lies for a good purpose: "by means of it the nobles, the philosophers and the warriors keep the whip-hand over the majority."
-It affirms life, well-being, and happiness.
-The purpose of the Christian 'Holy Lie', however, is bad; all of it "proceeds from weakness, from envy, from revenge."
-Thus, Nietzsche contends, "[t]he anarchist and the Christian have the same ancestry."
+Lying is used by all priests, be they pagan, Jewish, or Christian:[T]he right to lie and the shrewd dodge of "revelation" belong to the general priestly type....
+The "law", the "will of God", the "holy book", and "inspiration"—all these things are merely words for the conditions under which the priest comes to power and with which he maintains his power...